tdwg/website/conferences/2024/sessions/index.md

 **Abstract**<br />
 The convergence of Indigenous Traditional Knowledge (ITK) and Natural History Collections (NHC) represents a compelling nexus between traditional wisdom and scientific inquiry.
 Indigenous communities, often deeply connected to their local ecosystems, possess a profound understanding of the environment, biodiversity, and sustainable resource management.
 Passed down through generations, this wealth of knowledge encapsulates intricate relationships between species, ecosystems, and human societies.
 Simultaneously, Natural History Collections house a repository of specimens, artifacts, and records that encapsulate the Earth's biological and geological diversity.

 The intersection between ITK and NHC presents an opportunity to forge a more holistic and inclusive approach to understanding and preserving our natural world.
 Integrating Indigenous perspectives into the curation and interpretation of Natural History Collections has the potential to enrich scientific narratives, offering a nuanced understanding of ecosystems that transcends conventional Western scientific paradigms.
 However, navigating this intersection requires careful consideration of ethical and respectful collaboration with Indigenous communities, acknowledging their sovereignty and ensuring the equitable sharing of benefits.
-This introduction sets the stage for exploring the synergies and challenges in merging Indigenous Traditional Knowledge with the wealth of information housed within Natural History Collections, fostering a dialogue that transcends disciplinary boundaries for the betterment of biodiversity conservation and scientific understanding."
+This introduction sets the stage for exploring the synergies and challenges in merging Indigenous Traditional Knowledge with the wealth of information housed within Natural History Collections, fostering a dialogue that transcends disciplinary boundaries for the betterment of biodiversity conservation and scientific understanding.

 ## SYM22 Innovative Visualization for Effective Data-Driven Communication